Palisades Interstate Park Commission: History

 In the late 1800s, quarry operations dotted the base of the Palisades Cliffs along the western shore of the Hudson River.
 These quarry operations sought the durable diabase rock that forms the Palisades to fuel the construction boom in nearby New York City.
-However, many of the residents of the area, including J.P.
-Morgan, saw the quarrying as a destruction of a valuable natural feature.
+However, many residents of the area, including J.P.
+Morgan, saw the quarrying as the destruction of a valuable natural feature.
 There were many efforts to save the Palisades Cliffs, but the one that took root was led by the New Jersey State Federation of Women's Clubs.
-This group of influential women gathered together to lobby then Governors Theodore Roosevelt and Foster Voorhees to save the cliffs.
-Their work culminated in the creation of the Palisades Interstate Park Commission, which was given the power to condemn and/or purchase land in order to protect the Palisades and create a public park.
+This group of influential women gathered together to lobby then-Governors Theodore Roosevelt and Foster Voorhees to save the cliffs.
+Their work culminated in the creation of the Palisades Interstate Park Commission, which was given the power to condemn and/or purchase land to protect the Palisades and create a public park.

-Under the leadership of George W. Perkins, the Commission began to purchase, condemn, and shut down quarry operations along the base of the cliffs.
-The Commission worked quickly, preserving the land along the Hudson River between Fort Lee and the NY border.
-They then moved into New York State to Tallman Mountain, where quarrying was also taking place.
-Within a decade, the quarries were mostly closed down and the Palisades Interstate Park was opened.
+Under the leadership of George W. Perkins, the commission began to purchase, condemn, and shut down quarry operations along the base of the cliffs.
+The commission worked quickly to preserve the land along the Hudson River between Fort Lee and the NY border.
+They then moved to Tallman Mountain in New York State, where quarrying was also taking place.
+Within a decade, the quarries were mostly closed down, and the Palisades Interstate Park was opened.

-At the same time, the Commission was working to expand public open space in Rockland and Orange Counties, NY.
-At Bear Mountain, a gift of 10,000 acres and $1,000,000 by Mary W. Harriman led to the establishing of Bear Mountain and Harriman State Parks.
-Today, Bear Mountain receives over 2 million annual visitors and Harriman is the second largest state park in New York.
-These parks, and their development, served as models for the National Park System, are the location of the first established section of the Appalachian Trail, and host some of the first nature trails and environmental education programs in the nation.
+At the same time, the commission was working to expand public open space in Rockland and Orange Counties, NY.
+At Bear Mountain, a gift of 10,000 acres and $1,000,000 by Mary W. Harriman led to the establishment of Bear Mountain and Harriman State Parks.
+Today, Bear Mountain receives over 2 million annual visitors, and Harriman is the second-largest state park in New York.
+These parks, and their development, served as models for the National Park System, are the location of the first section of the Appalachian Trail established, and host some of the first nature trails and environmental education programs in the nation.

 Upon the creation of the New York State Office of Parks, Recreation, and Historic Preservation (OPRHP) in 1970, the Palisades Interstate Park Commission was given the authority to manage the Palisades Region of NY State Parks.
 Today, PIPC and OPRHP jointly manage the 125,000 acres of parkland in this region, which includes all state parklands in Rockland, Orange, Ulster, and Sullivan Counties, New York.
 The Palisades Interstate Park was designated a National Historic Landmark in 1965.
 The designated area includes the Palisades Park in New Jersey, the Palisades Park in New York State, and the Tallman Mountain State Park in New York State.